slicknode/slicknode/docs/docs/graphql-api/query-api.md

 ### HTTP-Header

-You can enable the preview mode by adding the HTTP header `X-Slicknode-Preview: 1` to requests to the GraphQL API:
+You can enable the preview mode by adding the HTTP header `X-Slicknode-Preview: 1` in requests to the GraphQL API:

 ```javascript
 const endpoint = 'https://<your-slicknode-endpoint>';